Frequently asked questions (FAQ)

 or

-background mode.
-You can disconnect now and your program (in most cases) will continue
+in background mode.
+You can disconnect now and your program (in most

-running in the background, if you have a valid reservation on the
+cases) will continue running in the background, if you have a valid

 however it needs to be started before you run your program.
 For more